Espita Yucatan gives you an authentic look at a colonial village in Mexico

 Welcome to Espita Yucatan

-In the ancient past this was an area of Mayan inhabitants.
-All of the Mayan temples were used to construct the colonial structures starting from the 1520’s.
+In the ancient past this was an area of Maya inhabitants, and it was a Maya city complete with temples.
+All of the Maya temples were used to construct the colonial structures starting from the 1520’s.
 Yet the countryside to this day is dotted with Mayan ruins.
-On an interesting note, buildings that have the square stones exposed on the corner give homage that they were originally carved by Mayans in the past.
+On an interesting note, buildings that have the square stones exposed on the corner give homage that they were originally carved by Mayas in the past.
 You will see this on a few buildings in town.

-The very name, Espita, is a Mayan word that mean the place of little water”.
+The very name, Espita, is a Mayan word (Xpitha) that means “the place of little water”.
 This refers to the fact that there are not many cenotes or natural access to water.
 It was not until wells were made that people had good access to ground water.
 Today you can see many wells around town, many on street corners.

 A town for real people, not tourists